renovatebot/renovate/docs/development/new-package-manager-template.md

 ## Artifacts

 ### Are lock files or checksum files used?
-Are the mandatory?
+Are they mandatory?

 ### If so, what tool and exact commands should be used if updating one or more package versions in a dependency file?